A Simple Guide to Analyzing Paid Traffic and Avoiding Fraud

 Easy Algorithm for Working with a New Paid Traffic Provider

-3. Disable junk sources and keep the good ones (or simply stop working with the company)
+• Disable ineffective sources while retaining the good ones or discontinue working with the company altogether.

 Read more